MickaelGuilbeaud/Watched/README.md

 Project and dependencies versions are factorized in a *Dependencies* file inside the *buildSrc* folder, as recommended in the [Gradle documentation](https://docs.gradle.org/current/userguide/organizing_gradle_projects.html#sec:build_sources).
 It includes Android compile/min/target sdk versions, Java version and dependencies.
 The main benefit of this approach is to centralize versions in a single place, avoiding having to edit every module *build.gradle* file each time a new version is available, and ensuring that all modules use the same versions.

+### Niceties

+#### Branded splash screen

+Most applications have a branded splash screen displaying their brand logo.
+This feature is available in Template with the **Theme.Template.Splash** theme that is set to the Activity in the manifest, then the **Theme.Template** is applied in the Activity *onCreate* method once it's launched to avoid keeping the brand logo on screen.
+This [blog post](https://android.jlelse.eu/revisited-a-guide-on-splash-screen-in-android-in-2020-bbcd4bb1ce42) gives more details and alternatives to implement a nice splash screen.

 ### Small optimizations